-I am a Ph.D. candidate in the Telecommunications department at Indiana University.
+I am a Graduate Research Fellow and Ph.D.
+Candidate in the Telecommunications department at Indiana University.
 My research centers on the processing and effects of video games.
 Additionally, I use games as an experimental tool for investigating various social scientific phenomena.
 Specifically, I am interested in violence and morality and I integrate evolutionary and social psychology into my research.
 My inquiry relies on experimental, content analytic, and survey methodologies.

 Two foci drive my current research program.
 First, I am investigating how psychological distance and skill level affect perceptions of violent content and subsequent aggression after playing video games.
 Second, my dissertation aims to test which theory of moral psychology best explains moral decision making: Haidt’s moral foundations theory or DeScioli and Kurzban’s dynamic coordination theory.
 Furthermore, my dissertation observes how the interplay between transportation, flow, and user skill affects moral engagement.